vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="proxy"></a>
 ## Configure a Proxy Server ##

-If your network access is controlled by a proxy server, you must   configure a virtual container host to connect to the proxy server when you deploy it.
+If your network access is controlled by a proxy server, you must   configure a virtual container host to connect to the proxy server when you deploy it, so that it can pull images from external sources.

 This example deploys a virtual container host with the following configuration:

 - Specifies the user name, password, image store, cluster, bridge network, and name for the virtual container host.
 - Configures the virtual container host to access the network via an HTTPS proxy server.
-- Uses the `--no-tlsverify` option to implement TLS authentication with self-signed untrusted certificates, with no client verification.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1